magarena/magarena/release/README.txt

   * implement uniform table/list selection color based on theme
   * new translatable strings: 26

-- generate proxy images for permanents based on current characteristics
-  * for English language with cropped images only
+- generate proxy images for permanents based on current characteristics for English language with cropped images only
   * permanent color, type, subtype and pt changes are displayed in-game
   * token copies of permanents display token frames

+- added the following to the card script:
+  * support create token phrasing
+  * support searching from multiple locations via groovy code
+  * condition: that player has no cards in hand
+  * condition: RN has <amount> or more cards in hand
+  * condition: RN has <amount> or fewer cards in hand
+  * condition: enchanted creature's power is <amount> or greater
+  * effect: goad <permanents>
+  * effect: return <card> at random from your graveyard to your hand
-- added the following to the card script: support create token phrasing allow searching from library + graveyard/hand (groovy) add effect: At the beginning of your next upkeep, pay <mana cost>.
-If you don't, you lose the game add condition: that player has no cards in hand add condition: RN has <amount> or more cards in hand add condition: RN has <amount> or fewer cards in hand allow multiple conditions in intervening if clause add condition: enchanted creature's power is <amount> or greater add effect: return <card> at random from your graveyard to your hand add effect: goad <permanents>, closes #825
+  * effect: At the beginning of your next upkeep, pay <mana cost>.
+If you don't, you lose the game

 - fixed the following bugs:
-    fix crash due to Syndicate Trafficker, should not be using target reference fix and test Deathbringer Liege trigger order, fixes #899 fix incorrect boolean opreator for CREATURE_OR_VEHICLE, fixes #922 move morph activations to card layer as permanent no longer check game layer, fixes #921 fix missing activation cost in oracle text for 2/2 red Dragon token remove genABStaticGame as permanents do not use the Game layer, fixes #928 fix script to use RN instead of 'it' as 'it' means SN, fixes #929 fix missing check for "isn't monstrous" when monstrousity resolves fix Fertilid to have target player search fix gray selection color used in the deck legality list (see #440) specify LOCALE.ENGLISH when using toUpperCase to avoid locale sensitive behavior, for #959 Avoid fatal exception if reading "snapshot.dat" fails for some reason (closes #956).
-    Hybrid was checking for colorless hybrid instead of colored - Fixes rendering of hybrid cards fix counters check in Decree of Silence to be only when trigger resolves, fixes #963 clean up player state on each update, fixes #962
+  * crash on card loading due to system locale setting (issue #959)
+  * crash when reading old version of snapshot.dat (issue #956)
+  * missing activation cost in oracle text for 2/2 red Dragon token
+  * missing check for "isn't monstrous" when monstrousity resolves
+  * incorrect proxy image generated for hybrid cards
+  * incorrect selection color used in the deck legality list (issue #440)
+  * Morph permanents could not be turned face up (issue #921)
+  * Syndicate Trafficker ability crashes when it resolves
+  * Deathbringer Liege's triggers fire in the wrong order (issue #899)
+  * Aether Meltdown could only enchant creature and Vehicle (issue #922)
+  * Fertilid cause controller to search, should be target player to search
+  * Slumbering Dragon could attack when it has less than five +1/+1 counters (issue #928)
+  * Inventor's Goggles doesn't attach to an Artificer entering the battlefield (issue #929)
+  * Grand Abolisher` won't let the opponent cast anything at all (issue #962)
+  * Decree of Silence is sacrificed whenever it has three or more depletion counters on it (issue #963)

 - added the following cards:
 Akiri, Line-Slinger, Arachnogenesis, Arlinn, Embraced by the Moon,